PaulBlanche/frugal/doc/src/contents/doc/0.9/01-getting-started/01-blog-posts.md

 }
 ```

-We now have a small markdown file-based static blog, but it could be improved :
+We now have a small markdown file-based static blog, but it still can be improved:

 - the `pages/` directory is a mess of unrelated files (`.ts` files for pages, `.json` and `.md` for data).
 We could better organise the project by separating data and source files.
 - instead of having the `posts.json` file, we could have all our markdown files in a single directory, each with a front-matter for title and slug.
 The `getPaths` method would scan the directory, parse the front-matter of each file and output the liste of slugs